SansGuidon/bookmarks/README.md

 * [Retromap](https://retromat.org) - Inspiration & plans for (agile) retrospectives : Planning your next agile retrospective?
 Start with a random plan, change it to fit the team's situation, print it and share the URL.
 Or browse around for new ideas!
 * [John Allspaw](https://www.adaptivecapacitylabs.com/blog/2017/12/19/taking-human-performance-seriously/) - (2017) Taking Human Performance Seriously
 > A proper treatment of the human element requires the human to be the focus
+* [wikiHow](https://www.wikihow.com/Make-a-QR-Code-to-Share-Your-WiFi-Password) - (2018) How to Make a QR Code to Share Your WiFi Password.

 # Creativity :bulb:
 * [TED](https://www.ted.com/) - [Videos] Ideas worth spreading, usually in the form of short, powerful talks (18 minutes or less)